subugoe/rdd-technical-reference/rdd-technical-reference.md

 A GitHub workflow used in DARIAH-DE and related services is described in the [DARIAH-DE Wiki](https://wiki.de.dariah.eu/display/DARIAH3/DARIAH-DE+Release+Management#DARIAH-DEReleaseManagement-Beispielmitdevelop-undmaster-Branch(Gitflow)).

+You could also use the [GitLab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) as a simpler alternative, which can be broken down into [11 Rules](https://about.gitlab.com/blog/2016/07/27/the-11-rules-of-gitlab-flow/).

 It is also recommended to automatically close issues via commit message; How this works exactly depends on the Git repository server.
 Issues can also be [referenced across repositories](https://help.github.com/articles/autolinked-references-and-urls/#commit-shas).

 We use the following Git servers at the moment in RDD: